All Products

 JDBC URL

-Supports configuring the following three types of connection addresses:
+You can configure one of the following three types of connection addresses:

-• Connection address of ZooKeeper.
-For example: jdbc:hive2://zk01:2181,zk02:2181,zk03:2181/;serviceDiscoveryMode=zooKeeper;zooKeeperNamespace=hiveserver2.
+• The connection address of ZooKeeper.
+For example, jdbc:hive2://zk01:2181,zk02:2181,zk03:2181/;serviceDiscoveryMode=zooKeeper;zooKeeperNamespace=hiveserver2.

 Authentication Type

-Supports No Authentication, LDAP, and Kerberos authentication methods.
+Supports No Authentication, LDAP, and Kerberos authentication.

 • Principal: Enter the Kerberos authentication username corresponding to the Hive Keytab File.